FloSewn/TQMesh/README.md

 <details>
 <summary>Local mesh refinement</summary>

-This example shows a triangular mesh which features local element refinement.
-The element size is determined either by the domain's edge segments, through sizing factors that are attributed to boundary vertices or through a size function which is defined by the user.
+**TQMesh** combines a simple definition of mesh domain boundaries with a versatile specification of the element size.
+The latter is either determined by the domain's edge segments, through sizing factors that are attributed to boundary vertices or via user-defined size functions.

 <img src="doc/simple_triangular_mesh.png" alt="TQMesh-simple-triangular-mesh" width="300"/>
 <img src="doc/thin_fracture.png" alt="TQMesh-thin-fracture" width="338"/>